Material cost guide

 What orangeburg actually means for a buyer or owner

-Orangeburg is a material question, which is why users often search it with more urgency than a generic crack or clog.
+Orangeburg is a material question first, which is why users often search it with more urgency than a generic crack or clog.

 • The concern is usually long-term reliability, not just one small repair line item.